carpentries/instructor-training/episodes/22-summarize.md

 ## Application form

-Be sure that all participants have filled out the Carpentries [instructor application form](https://amy.software-carpentry.org/forms/request_training/).
-We can not track trainee progress and make them an official instructor without it.
+Be sure that you have filled out the Carpentries [instructor application form](https://amy.software-carpentry.org/forms/request_training/).
+We can not track your progress and make you an official instructor without it.

 ## Instructor Checkout